13 Essential Godot Features Every 2D Game Developer Should Know (With Recommended Course)

 get_tree().paused = true

-By keeping the NPC itself running while pausing the rest of the game, you can safely handle dialogue open/close operations.
+The NPC keeps running while the rest of the game pauses, allowing safe dialogue open/close handling.

 extends CharacterBody2D